marmelab/react-admin/docs/Tutorial.md

 The admin-on-rest layout is already responsive.
 Try to resize your browser to see how the sidebar switches to a drawer on smaller screens.

-But the layout is not enough.
+But a responsive layout is not enough to make a responsive app.
 Datagrid components work well on desktop, but are absolutely not adapted to mobile devices.
-If your admin can be used on mobile devices, you'll have to provide an alternative components for small screens
+If your admin must be used on mobile devices, you'll have to provide an alternative component for small screens

-First, you should know that you don't have to use a `<Datagrid>` as `<List>` child.
-You can use any other component.
+First, you should know that you don't have to use the `<Datagrid>` component as `<List>` child.
+You can use any other component you like.
 For instance, the `<SimpleList>` component:

 ```js
 // in src/posts.js